alex/what-happens-when/README.rst

   TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
 The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.
+In addition to the publick key are certificate validity, domain name issued for, a certificate authority that issued it, the digital signature of the Certificate authority (CA) to verify the certificate's authenticity.
+This are all contained in the certificate being sent to the client for verification.

 * The client verifies the server digital certificate against its list of trusted CAs.
 If trust can be established based on the CA, the client